adrianparilli/opensim-engine/README.md

 Where:
 - `<restart-policy>`: `no` `on-failure[max-retries]` `unless-stopped` or `always` (see [Restart Policies](https://docs.docker.com/engine/reference/commandline/run/#restart-policies---restart) for more info
 - `<container-name>`: Name you want to give for this container
 - `</path-to-main-folder>`: Absolute path to the main simulator folder tree (containing inside 'bin' and 'doc' directories)
 - `9XXX[-9YYY]:9XXX[-9YYY]`: Port [or ports range] mapped to this container from the host, in order to connect to simulator(s) from your viewer.
 Both tcp and udp are need to be declared apart.
 - `label`: If even provisioned, will use a specific version of this image.
 It should not be needed.
+Default is `latest`

 ### Example: